DylanMoriarty/dylanmoriarty.github.io/app/_blog/03-MoriartyHand.md

 > "[Project Linework is a] library of handcrafted vector linework for cartography, each designed in a unique aesthetic style.
 They are meant to break us away from default line paths that we so often rely on by providing more visually-interesting alternatives."

 A great comparison are fonts.
 The root goals for a font are that it A) has clear, distinct letters, & B) that it is consistent.
 We could very well just use <span style="font-family: Arial">Arial</span> for everything.
-But we don't, as we know type can be manipulated to better convey the statements mission, whether it be selling milk, promoting art, or just letting folks know casual Friday is coming up.
+But we don't as we know type can be manipulated to better convey the mission; whether that be selling milk, promoting art, or just letting folks know casual Friday is coming up.

 In occasional cases, even geographic ones, precision can take a back seat to pushing a mood.